ITDevLtd/MCVirt/Documentation/Installation.rst

 * MCVirt is currently built to support Ubuntu 14.04 with native versions of dependencies.
 * When installing the operating system, create the following logical volumes:

   * Root - Create a 50GB partition using ext4.
 This is used for the operating system, MCVirt configurations and ISO images
   * SWAP - leave the suggested SWAP volume unaltered
+* Virtual machine storage will be created as additional volumes in the volume group.

 Building the package
 --------------------